ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ___

-The aim of this sprint was to add new features to our product including a leaderboard.
-We also had to complete the backlog items from the previous week.
+The aim of this sprint was to add new features to our product such as a leaderboard, and we also had to gather feedback from our users regarding the newly added multiplayer and video chat features for Connect 4.
+We also had to complete the backlog items from the previous week such as building the API, adding relevant documentation on our database, and build working versions of the games which could be given to our end-users.

 ### Key points

    * Build a leaderboard
+   * Complete backlog items from previous week
+   * Obtain user feedback on the connect four with multiplayer and video chat functionality

 ### Key implementations from previous sprint

    * Implement multiplayer functionality for connect four
+   * Add video chat to connect four
    * Database built

 ### Backlog items

 ```
   → Backlog item: implement multiplayer functionality for memory game
-  → Backlog item: add video chat to connect four
   → Backlog item: add relevant documentation for database
   → Backlog item: build API